ibm-cloud-docs/vpc/managing-placement-groups.md

 Make sure that you set up [Terraform for VPC](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest).

-The following example creates a placement group with a host spread strategy, named `my-placement-group`, and a resource group name of `data.ibm_resource_group.default.id`.
+The following example creates a placement group with a host spread strategy that is named `my-placement-group`, and a resource group that is named `data.ibm_resource_group.default.id`.

 ```json
 resource "ibm_is_placement_group" "is_placement_group" {